jeremiah-corrado/fem_2d/paper.md

 # Statement of Need

 Efficiently computing FEM solutions over geometries with sharp edges or stark material discontinuities necessitates *hp*-refinement (whether isotropic or anisotropic).
 These situations tend to introduce multi-scale solution behavior which is challenging to model with pure *p*- or pure *h*-refinements, motivating combined hp-refinements [@harmon:2021].
 Within the class of hp-refinements, the addition of anisotropic *hp*-refinements (over isotropic ones) presents a significantly larger capacity for solution efficiency, as small-scale behavior is targeted more directly and ineffectual Degrees of Freedom are left out of the system [@corrado:2021].
-Increased efficiency in terms of the number of degrees of freedom is a key factor in the speed of large scale simulations, as well as the applicability of the method to smaller scale hardware (such as running small simulations on personal computers).
+Increased efficiency in terms of the number of degrees of freedom is a key factor in the speed of large scale simulations, as well as the applicability of the method to smaller scale hardware (such as personal computers).
+Thus, a feature-rich anisotropic *hp*-refinement API is needed to enable efficient solution of challenging FEM problems.
+This is directly afforded by the underlying RBS methodology.

-The theory behind this library's *h*-refinement methodology, along with some implementation details, can be found in the associated research papers [@corrado:2021], [@harmon:2021].
+In addition to the features themselves, a research package is best utilized when the implementation is straightforward and easy to understand.
+This way, other researchers can use the code to validate the methodology itself, and to serve as a starting point for additional investigation.
+This is yet another benefit of the RBS approach, as it greatly simplifies the enforcement of continuity conditions, which is typically the most challenging aspect of an *h*-refinement implementation over quadrilateral or hexahedral elements.

-# Goals
+# Project Goals

 `FEM_2D`: is intended to be the following:

 * A proof-of-concept for the RBS method and associated research
 * A high quality implementation of the RBS approach to FEM for the purpose of encouraging additional related research
     * This could involve additions to the `FEM_2D` library to support new features or application domains